Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model

 where in complete analogy with Eq.\ (\ref{f})

-The approximation consists in using Strling's formula for the combinatorial factor in Eq.\ (\ref{PP}).
-This is admissible in the case of sufficiently deep metastable minima that we are going to consider because the initial condition $ u(m,t_0) $ can be arbitrary so the slight difference with Ref.\ \cite{mori_asymptotic_2010} is unimportant, as discussed in detail below.
+The approximation for $u(m,t=0)$ obtained from the last three equations consists in using Strling's formula for the combinatorial factor in Eq.\ (\ref{PP}).
+This is admissible in the case of sufficiently deep metastable minima for large $N$ that we are going to consider because the initial condition can be arbitrary so the slight difference with Ref.\ \cite{mori_asymptotic_2010} is not essential, as discussed in detail below.

 In all calculations parameter $ a $ in Eq.\ (\ref{Pini}) has been fixed at the same arbitrarily chosen value $ a=1 $.
 Obviously that in general the initial value should strongly influence the outcome of the evolution.
 However, in our case this will not be significant for the following reason.
 As was pointed out in Refs.\ \cite{weiss-ising,matkowsky1984asymptotic,mori_asymptotic_2010}, the problem of decay of a metastable state in HTM is akin to the problem of escape over the potential barrier in a two-well potential studied by Kramers \cite{kramers1940}.
 In Ref.\ \cite{kramers-RMP} the decay is described as follows.
-At the first stage the arbitrary initial magnetization distribution (in our case) relaxes toward a local quasi-equilibrium state and on the second stage this state slowly (in comparison with the first stage) decays into the stable equilibrium with the magnetic momenta distributed mainly around point B in Fig.\ \ref{fig1}.
+At the first stage an arbitrary initial NPD relaxes toward a local quasi-equilibrium state and on the second stage this state slowly (in comparison with the first stage) decays into the stable equilibrium with the magnetic momenta distributed mainly around point B in Fig.\ \ref{fig1}.
 In the present study the lifetime $ \tau $ has been determined at this second stage in contrast to Ref.\ \cite{mori_asymptotic_2010} where the first stage was also included.
 Because in our definition the properties of both the minima and the Glauber rates depend only on the parameters of HTM, lifetime $ \tau $ does not depend on arbitrariness of the initial distribution.
-Specifically, similar to Ref.\ \cite{mori_asymptotic_2010} it has been assumed that the probability to find the system at time $ t $ in the state with negative magnetization satisfies the conventional exponential decay law
+Now defining the population of metastable state as the number of systems with negative magnetization we may describe its time evolution following Kramers' two-state transition state theory (see Sec.\ II.C.2 in Ref.\ \cite{kramers-RMP}) as